Quake Lake: Earthquake

-The earthquake measured 7.5 on the Richter magnitude scale (revised by USGS to 7.3) and caused an 80-million ton landslide, which formed a landslide dam on the Madison River.
-The earthquake was the most powerful to hit the state of Montana in historic times.
+The earthquake measured 7.5 on the Richter scale (revised by USGS to 7.3) and caused an 80-million ton landslide, which formed a landslide dam on the Madison River.
+The earthquake was the most powerful to hit the state of Montana in recorded history.
 The landslide traveled down the north flank of Sheep Mountain, at an estimated 100 mph, killing 28 people who were camping along the shores of Hebgen Lake and downstream along the Madison River.
 Upstream the faulting caused by the earthquake forced the waters of Hebgen Lake to shift violently.
 A seiche, a wave effect created by wind, atmospheric pressure, or seismic activity on water, crested over Hebgen Dam, causing cracks and erosion.

 The earthquake created fault scarps up to 20 ft high in the area near Hebgen Lake and the lake bottom itself dropped the same distance.
 32000 acres of the area near Hebgen Lake subsided more than 10 ft.
 Several geysers in the northwestern sections in Yellowstone National Park erupted and numerous hot springs became temporarily muddied.

 Within the immediate vicinity of the earthquake and resultant landslide, a few dozen cabins and homes were destroyed.
 Overall damages to buildings and roads were minor with damage costs placed at 11 million dollars in 1959.
 Aftershocks up to 6.5 on the Richter magnitude scale continued for several months.
 At the time, the quake was the second largest to occur in the continental US during the 20th century.